Danielle Barden specialises in criminal and extradition law. Danielle also practises in public, prison and civil law.

 R v A

-Successfully negotiated a favourable confiscation order for the defendant that reflected the accurate available amount.
+Successfully negotiated a favourable confiscation order for a defendant that reflected the accurate available amount and was significantly lesser than the originally applied for by the Crown.

 R v J